Among busiest weekends, Austin airport battles catalytic converter thefts

 The airport had three such reports in a 24-hour period in May.

-Since then, airport officials tell KXAN News they’ve asked the Austin Police Department to step up their patrols in the area.
+Since then, airport officials told KXAN they’ve asked the Austin Police Department to step up patrols in the area.
+But it happened again.

-“I thought it was in the wrong truck,” said C.J.
+“I thought I was in the wrong truck,” said C.J.
 Finley, who lives in the Austin area, when he fired up his truck on Sunday.

-Finley had parked his car in the airport’s blue garage on Thursday before traveling to the east coast.
+Finley parked his car in the airport’s blue garage on Thursday before traveling to the East Coast.
 When he restarted his car, it sounded different.

 He quickly realized his catalytic converter was taken.